 Lack-of-Consent is a key element of a this charge.
 Unconsented contact is any contact that the other party does not want and can include:

 Misdemeanor Stalking Penalties in West Michigan

-The maximum jail sentence for misdemeanor stalking is up to one year in jail.
+The maximum jail sentence for this misdemeanor charge is up to one year in jail.
 The maximum fine for misdemeanor stalking is $1,000.

 If you are stalking a person under the age of 18 years old, you might be charged with felony stalking and could face up to five years in prison and fines of up to $10,000.

-In addition to fines and possible prison time, the court may issue a restraining order, order counseling and anger management classes for someone convicted of stalking.
+In addition to fines and possible prison time, the court may issue a restraining order, order counseling and anger management classes for someone convicted of this serious charge.

 Aggravated Stalking Laws in West Michigan

 Aggravated stalking is a felony charge under MCL 750.411i.
-In order for you to be charged with aggravated stalking the following facts must apply:
+In order for you to be charged under MCL 750.411i, the following facts must apply:

 - One of the actions making up the offense was in violation of a current restraining order.

 - One of the actions committed was in violation of probation, parole or pre-trial release